penduin/halloweenartist/README.md

 Background
 ----------

-I've done a write-up about how I put it together:
+I've done a write-up about how I put this together:
 http://penduin.blogspot.com/2013/10/halloween-artist-revisited-in-geeky.html

 The original TouchPad app: